InfantEudora/win32_transparent/readme.md

 All code in this repository is supplied with the same copyright.

+- It should be Unity-like, just with a load where your coffe is still hot when it's finally done.
+- Without an account.
+- Have the same amount of supplied content: Nothing.
+- Without the scripting.

 ### Changes
 - This builds on MinGW instead of VS2010 with the supplied makefile, and builds a relatively small executable.
 - Simple shader instead of fixed pipeline.